DarraghReid/just_jokes/TESTING.md

 1. As a first time user, I want to immediately understand the purpose of the site.
     * Upon loading of the site, jokes are immediately visible.
 Even if the user is logged in, intuitive icons allow to users to understand that they can interact with the jokes by liking and favouriting them.

-    A header informs them that they can sign in to carry out these interections and to see more jokes
+    A header informs them that they can sign in to carry out these interactions and to see more jokes
 ![Intuitive Design](static/images/jj-intuition.png)

 2. As a first time user, I want to be able to easily navigate through the site to find what I'm looking for.